criszelaya24/taskApp-nodejs/README.md

 * To start the API:

         npm i
-        npm start env (env is the script in your package.json) ex: dev
+        npm run env (env is the script in your package.json) ex: dev

 Example: **npm start dev**

 > ## Tests
-    * npm start test -> Run all tests
+    * npm run test -> Run all tests

 ***You will watch on the terminal the details from tests, by default its connected locally and create a database for the tests***